 As an organisation whose ethos is based on supporting the social, emotional and learning needs of children with high learning potential, we place great importance on developing resilience and a positive attitude to the life-long process of discovering and developing new skills, talents and abilities.
 We want children to feel excited and eager to continue on their life-long journey of thriving on learning, welcoming new experiences and seeking new challenges.

 In keeping with our ethos of supporting and nurturing HLP children, we offer a unique assessment called the High Learning Potential Assessment to help parents identify and support key areas of their child’s development.
 The assessment is held in our centres with one of our specialist assessors.
-We currently have centres in Milton Keynes in Buckinghamshire, Frome in Somerset, Witham in Essex and Corby in Northamptonshire.
+We currently have centres in Milton Keynes in Buckinghamshire, Brockworth in Gloucestershire and Cheadle, Stockport in Cheshire.